 Be Prepared!
 Before you embark on your ‘shopping adventure’, we’ve listed 6 key points you should keep in mind so you can be a Smart Shopper.
 Our key points pertain to individuals and business owners (owners pay key attention to point #5!).
 If you want some very detailed information, go to the bottom of this page.

 #3 – Provider Networks.
 Ensure your doctor and more importantly, you local hospital is contracted with the carrier you are considering.
 A plan may be real cheap because the nearest hospital is 100 miles away.
 It also pays to call your specific doctor and verify they are in the network.
 If you do this, we highly advise asking their opinion if you are considering two plans.
 You may find the plan you are considering is notoriously late in paying claims – which may lead to your doctor dropping the plan 3 months after you sign up.
+BE DILIGENT when asking your doctors if they take your SPECIFIC Plan.
+Many carriers now have different networks for different types of plans.
+Example: One carrier might have a network for their group plans, another for their individual plans, and another for their individual plans purchased through the Covered CA Exchange.

 #4 – Know your maximum exposure!
 The annual Out of Pocket (OOP) limit is the most crucial part of your policy.
 What are you liable for when the ‘BIG BILL” hits.
 EXAMPLE: Two carriers have ‘identical’ $1000 Deductible plans but plan 1 is $100 less than plan 2.
 The ‘catch’ is, if you have a $100,000 bill with plan 1 you are responsible for $20,000 versus $7500 with plan 2!
 Know your individual AND your family maximum exposure.

 #5 – Do the math and pay your own small bills with your premium savings!
-Deductibles are back and here to stay.
+AFFORDABLE Deductibles are large and here to stay.
 Don’t be ‘afraid’ of them.
 EXAMPLE: You can pay $400/month for a plan with a $1500 deductible or $250/month for a plan with a $2500 deductible.
 Save the $150/month or $1800/year and use this money to pay your ‘small bills’.
 Also, when the next 10% rate increase occurs, your rate will not go up $40 (10% of $400) but only $25 (10% of $250).
 If you are a business owner, we can help you design a plan where you take the savings from each employee and set up an HRA plan that usually results in lower premiums and better coverage.
 That’s not a typo!
 Lower premiums AND better coverage!

 There are numerous other considerations depending on each person or groups specific situation.
 The 6 we’ve listed above are what we feel are the ‘Essential 6” items to keep in mind when you are shopping for coverage.
 We would be happy to discuss all your concerns if you want to call or email us.